-SEA Objective cumulative of effect and m nt of effect (con effects, significal nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data relating to the protection of community facilities.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data relating to the protection of community facilities.
 N/A To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data relating to the protection of community facilities.
 N/A To improve quality of surroundings ++ ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data relating to the protection of community facilities.
 N/A

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan

 To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data relating to the protection of community facilities.
 N/A To improve air quality + + + This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data N/A To reduce the effect of traffic on the environment + ++ ++ This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data.
 Protecting existing community facilities could help to reduce vehicle use in travelling to other places to find suitable facilities.
 N/A To reduce contributions to climate change + + + This policy is not over and above the Core Strategy and has a positive impact on the SEA baseline data.
-N/A To reduce vulnerability to climate change X X X N/A N/A To improve water quality X X x N/A N/A
+N/A To reduce vulnerability to climate change X X X N/A N/A To improve water quality X X X N/A N/A